 (1) CURRICULUM CONTENT:

-Ability to Socially Interact (Adult-Child predicable, Child-Child less so, inclusion)
+- Ability to Socially Interact (Adult-Child predictable, Child-Child less so, inclusion)

 (2) HIGHLY SUPPORTIVE ENVIRONMENT & GENERALIZATIONS STRATEGIES:

 - Systematic, increasingly complex tasks